 All product names are trademarks of their respective owners, which are in no way associated or affiliated with Line 6.
-These product names, descriptions and images are provided for the sole purpose of identifying the specific products that were studied during Line 6's sound model development.
+These product names, descriptions and images are provided for the sole purpose of identifying the specific product and images are provided for the sole purpose of identifying the specific products that were studied during Line 6's sound model development.
 MARSHALL® is a registered trademark of Marshall Amplification PLC.